What Are Sight Words and How Do I Teach Them?

 What are sight words?

-Over time, proficient readers recognize nearly all words on sight.
-In their early days, though, readers must decode each word they encounter.
+At first, readers must decode each word they encounter.
 They do this by using phonics techniques: sounding out letters, blends, and syllables.
 This is a slow and painstaking process at first, but it speeds up over time.

 ADVERTISEMENT

+Since we want high-frequency words to become sight words, we can use these lists to support our sight word instruction.
 Two of the most popular sources are Dolch Words and the Fry List.
 Dolch’s list is shorter, while Fry’s is more comprehensive.
 Here’s an overview of both.

-During the 1930s and 1940s, Dr. Edward Dolch developed his word list, used for pre-K through third grade, by studying the most frequently occurring words in the children’s books of that era.
+During the 1930s and 1940s, Dr. Edward Dolch developed his word list, used for pre-K through 3rd grade, by studying the most frequently occurring words in the children’s books of that era.
 The list has 200 “service words” and also 95 high-frequency nouns.
-The Dolch word list comprises 80% of the words you would find in a typical children’s book and 50% of the words found in writing for adults.
+The Dolch word list comprises 80%> of the words you would find in a typical children’s book and 50% of the words found in writing for adults.

 Dr. Edward Fry developed an expanded word list for grades 1–10 in the 1950s (updated in 1980), based on the most common words that appear in reading materials used in grades 3–9.
 The Fry list contains the most common 1,000 words in the English language.
 The Fry words include 90% of the words found in a typical book, newspaper, or website.

 Looking for more literacy activities?
-Check out 26 Fun Phonics Activities and Games for Early Readers.
+Check out Fun Phonics Activities and Games for Early Readers.

 What are sight words?
 They're words kids need to recognize on sight to improve fluency.
 Learn more about this building block of literacy.